The Nativity Season

 Objectives

-By the end of this Lesson, learners should be able to:- To trace the family tree of Jesus
+By the end of this Lesson, learners should be able to:- Note some of the ancestors of Jesus Christ

-- To recognize that the ancestors form a continuous line from the forefathers of the Old Testament to the birth of Jesus, the promised Messiah
+- Recognize that the ancestors form a continuous line from the forefathers and foremothers of the Old Testament to the birth of Jesus, the promised Messiah

 Materials